breakdowns/slam-mirrorbot/README.md

 ## Features supported:
 - Mirroring direct download links to Google Drive
 - Mirroring Mega.nz links to google drive (In development stage)
-- Copy files/folder from someone's drive to your drive
+- Copy files from someone's drive to your drive (Using Autorclone)
 - Download/upload progress
 - Download/upload speeds and ETAs
 - Docker support